Global Health Diagnostics | June 1-3, 2023

 Nitika Pant Pai, MD, MPH, PhD

-Associate Professor, Division of Clinical Epidemiology & Infectious Diseases, McGill University;
+Associate Professor, Division of Clinical Epidemiology, Experimental Medicine & Infectious Diseases, McGill University;

 Center for Outcomes Research and Evaluation, MUHC Research Institute